till-tietz/rbow/README.md

 <!-- badges: end -->

-rbow allows you to run simple types of document frequency in context analysis on multiple texts and dictionaries.
+rbow allows you to run simple types of word frequency in context analysis on multiple texts and dictionaries.
 It currently has implementations for two main types of analysis:
    1. Frequency of occurrence of select terms (called descriptors in